QUICK SUMMARY-COST OF LIVING IN Taipei, Taiwan

-Like most local Taiwanese, who tend to have long working and school days, I also ate out a lot.
-Food sold on the street and from hole-in-the-wall shops in Taiwan is incredibly cheap, delicious, and available everywhere.
+Like most Taiwanese people, who tend to have long working and school days, I also ate out a lot.
+Delicious food sold on the street and from hole-in-the-wall shops in Taiwan is incredibly cheap and available everywhere.
 There are countless breakfast shops and food trucks in the morning, while for lunch, there are takeaway lunch boxes, buffet restaurants where you pay by weight, and more.
 In the evening, the city's famous night markets come alive, while every street corner has several food vendors to choose from.

 In a nutshell, Monday to Friday, I relieved heavily on the MRT to get around, and I ate most of my meals on the go from cheap eateries.

 When it came to the weekend, it was a different story.
 I would often hop in a taxi to meet my friends in a nicer restaurant.
-These meals could easily cost 5-10 times more than the average meal on the street with drinks.
+These restaurant prices were 5-10 times more than the average meal on the street with drinks.
 We'd then take another taxi to a bar or nightclub, stay till the early morning, then I'd take a taxi back home.

 Some weekends, we'd also do day trips or overnight trips around the country.
 Taiwan is small enough that you can get almost anywhere in the country in a weekend, especially with the High-Speed Rail.
 While quite a bit more expensive than the local train, the HSR can traverse the country from north to south in just a few hours.

 How Much Is Rent In Taipei?

 Monthly rent will be your largest expense and prices vary wildly depending on your type of accommodation.
 Keep in mind, Taipei is a crowded city where space is a luxury.
 Houses are virtually non-existent.
 Everyone, even the rich, lives in apartments, and only the ultra-rich have huge flats.
 The lack of space plays havoc with real estate prices, so the average Taipei apartment most people live in is relatively small.